briankeegan/react-todo-list/README.md

 - Create button, and add click event

 ##### Notes
--  Confused by functionality of button
+-  Confused by functionality of button...